Do people have a specific type of drunk personality? If so, what does it say about our ability (or inability) to consume alcohol safely?

-Whereas there is no scientific evidence that different alcohol creates different types of drunks, there are psychological and environmental factors that may affect how you respond to certain types of alcohol.
+Whereas there is no scientific evidence that different alcohol creates different types of drunks, psychological and environmental factors may affect how you respond to certain types of alcohol.

 Psychologically, though, it’s not so cut and dry.

-The placebo effect is strong, so you shouldn’t ignore its impact.
-If you truly believe that red wine makes you mean, don’t drink it.
+The placebo effect is powerful, so you shouldn’t ignore its impact.
+If you genuinely believe that red wine makes you mean, don’t drink it.

 Alcohol Abuse and The Different Types of Drunks: When to Worry

-If your drinking and/or drunk personality type is negatively affecting your life, it’s good to step back and assess your relationship with alcohol.
+If your drinking and/or drunk personality type negatively affects your life, it’s good to step back and assess your relationship with alcohol.